Functional Collection Programming with Semi-Ring Dictionaries: Language

-The result of !dict1 * dict2! is !{ "a" -> 2 * dict2, "b" -> 3 * dict2 }!.
-The expression !2 * dict2! is evaluated to !{ "a" -> 2*4, "c" -> 2*5 }!.
-By performing similar computations, !dict1 * dict2! is evaluated to !{ "a" -> { "a" -> 8, "c" -> 10 }, "b" -> { "a" -> 12, "c" -> 15 } }!.

-On the other hand, !dict2 * dict1! is !{ "a" -> 4 * dict1, "c" -> 5 * dict1 }!.
-After performing similar computations, the expression is evaluated to !{ "a" -> { "a" -> 8, "b" -> 12 }, "c" -> { "a" -> 10, "b" -> 15 } }!. \end{myexample}
+The result of !dict1 * dict2! is !{ "a"->2 * dict2, "b"->3 * dict2 }!.
+The expression !2 * dict2! is evaluated to !{ "a"->2*4, "c"->2*5 }!.
+By performing similar computations, !dict1 * dict2! is evaluated to !{ "a"->{ "a"->8, "c"->10 }, "b"->{ "a"->12, "c"->15 } }!.
+On the other hand, !dict2 * dict1! is !{ "a"->4 * dict1, "c"->5 * dict1 }!.
+After performing similar computations, the expression is evaluated to !{ "a"->{ "a"->8, "b"->12 }, "c"->{ "a"->10, "b"->15 } }!. \end{myexample}